-If you are looking to Research history of a house, it can be fun, but can also be frustrating if you don’t know where to find the information you’re after.
+If you are looking to research the history of a house, it can be fun, but it can also be frustrating if you don’t know where to find the information you’re after.

-Popular reasons to research history of a house:
+Popular reasons to research the history of a house:

 - You own your own home and are looking for information on it’s history.
 Who lived there before you?